OrangeCantaloupe/OrangeCantaloupe/README.md

 # 👋 Hi, I’m OrangeCantaloupe
-👀 I’m interested in IT-security and data science.
+👀 I’m interested in IT-security, game development.
-<br> 🌱 I’m currently learning how to contribute to more projects to kickstart my learning and involvement in communities.
-I am new to programming and the IT field, but have dabbled in HTML, CSS and Python.
+<br> 🌱 I’m currently learning how to make an indie game to kickstart my learning.
+I work as a Junior Cloud Engineer working with Azure, am new to programming but have some experience with Python and Bicep (for Azure infrastructure).
-<br>💞️ I’m looking to collaborate on projects that help me evolve in my own learning.
+<br>💞️ I’m looking to contribute to the indie game
-<br>📫 You can reach me on discord at: Divine Star#2188 or join my discord server at https://discord.gg/27XVJ2XWyE
+<br>📫 You can reach me on discord at: DivineStar.

 <!---
 OrangeCantaloupe/OrangeCantaloupe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.